 Many small wild creatures such as voles, deer mice, and shrews are active through the cold of winter in the "subnivean" layer beneath the snow.

 Late January is a good time to see Bison and Moose along the parkway of Elk Island National Park north of Hwy 16.

 Great Grey Owls and Northern Hawk Owls are often more visible in winter as they hunt woodland edges during the day.

 Quadrantid Meteor Shower early in the month.
 See up to 120 falling meteors per hour!
-Best night is January 4 in predawn hours.
+Best nights for viewing are January 3-4 in predawn hours.